 The copper-zinc penny, made with leftover bronze planchets from 1942 is the most valuable variation (or error coin) from the 1943 mint year.

-SD Bullion is your home for numismatic bullion products at the lowest prices online guaranteed!
+SD Bullion is your home for numismatic bullion products at the lowest prices online, guaranteed!
 We have a range of platinum, silver coins, and gold coins in our inventory to satisfy the needs of an investor as well as the enthusiasm of a coin collector.
 Make sure to reach out to one of our customer support representatives in case you have any questions.
-We are available over the phone at 1(800)294-8732 and at firstname.lastname@example.org.
+We are available over the phone at 1(800)294-8732 and at email@example.com.
 You can also talk to us through our live web chat feature.
-We are available from Mondays to Thursdays, from 8 am to 6 pm EST, and on Fridays from 8 am to 5 pm EST.